jhomlala/betterplayer/README.md

     ///Defines rotation of the video in degrees.
 Default value is 0.
 Can be 0, 90, 180, 270.
     ///Angle will rotate only video box, controls will be in the same place. final double rotation;

+    ///Defines function which will react on player visibility changed final Function(double visibilityFraction) playerVisibilityChangedBehavior;
 ```

 ### BetterPlayerSubtitlesConfiguration